 - Details of your company’s assets, liabilities, income, expenditure and any ‘stock in hand’ at the end of your company’s financial year.

-Unsurprisingly, HMRC operates a penalties regime for committing any number of CT-related offences, such as failure to late filing, and incorrect CT600 submissions.
+Unsurprisingly, HMRC operates a penalty regime for CT-related offences, such as failure to file on time and incorrect CT600 submissions.
 Find out more on the HMRC site.

 Further Information